 Storm water runoff from construction activities on Buyer's premises has the possibility to impact storm water quality by contributing sediment and other pollutants exposed at the construction site.
+These pollutants may enter the dry wells in storm water that is discharged.
+It is also essential that all storm water be maintained on site.
+The discharge of storm water under a National Pollution Discharge Elimination System (NPDES) construction storm water permit.

-To protect storm water quality, erosion and sediment control Best Management Practices (BMPs) shall be implemented as appropriate.
+To protect storm water quality and on site dry wells, erosion and sediment control Best Management Practices (BMPs) shall be implemented as appropriate.
 Construction site operators are required to control waste such as discarded building materials, concrete truck washout, chemicals, litter, and sanitary waste that may cause adverse impacts to water quality.
 Buyer's construction activities must minimize the disturbance to surrounding areas, preserve natural vegetation, and implement good housekeeping practices.
 Construction activities that disturb large areas shall implement soil erosion controls such as mulch, grass, and stockpile covers.
 In addition, sediment controls such as silt fences, inlet protection, check dams, stabilized construction entrances, and sediment traps shall be implemented.
-Any construction activity which disturbs greater than 1 acre of land is subject to construction NPDES permitting prior to work beginning.